WRONG VILLAGE.

 Cause for Concern

-Buckinghamshire Council is suggesting building 2400 new houses in Wing.
+Buckinghamshire Council is proposing at least 1,630 new houses in Wing.
 The justification for that growth, and its impact is considered in the New and Expanded Settlement Study for Wing (NESS).

 But what causes even greater concern is this.
-The Study, with all its flaws, only considers the impact of building 1600 houses, the maximum possible - at high density - in the areas shown.
-Given floodplain, issues, pipeline routes, wildlife sites and heritage considerations, even this number looks unachievable.
+The Study, with all its flaws, only considers the impact of building 1,60 houses, the maximum possible - at high density - in the areas shown.
+Given floodplain, issues, pipeline routes, wildlife sites and heritage considerations, this number looks unachievable.

 We have no reliable measure of the infrastructure needed to make life in a New Town manageable.
-We cannot reasonably be asked to comment on a proposal for 1600 new houses which has no credible supporting assessment of advantages and disadvantages.
+We cannot reasonably be asked to comment on a proposal for at least 1,630 new houses which has no credible supporting assessment of advantages and disadvantages.

 The NESS Study